-HW ore is fed from the 100 tonne surge bin in the headframe onto a 1.4 km long conveyor using a 48" x 12' hydrastroke feeder.
+Ore is fed from the 100 tonne surge bin in the head-frame onto a 1.4 km long conveyor using a 48" x 12' hydrastroke feeder.
 This belt discharges into a 3600 live tonne coarse ore bin.
-A 48" x 16' Hydrastroke feeder and a weightometer on the coarse ore bin discharge controls the feed rate to the HW crushing plant.
-A Weightometer totalizes tonnage from the Lynx crushing plant, which is added to the HW crushing plant feed.
-The HW crushing plant feed is first passed over a 5' x 12' double deck screen with 3/4" x 2" slotted openings on the bottom deck.
+A 48" x 16' Hydrastroke feeder and a weightometer on the coarse ore bin discharge controls the feed rate to the crushing plant.

+The crushing plant feed is first passed over a 5' x 12' double deck screen with 3/4" x 2" slotted openings on the bottom deck.
 Screen oversize feeds a 5.5' Symons standard cone crusher.
 Ore passing the bottom deck reports to the fine ore bins.
 Product from the secondary crusher reports to the tertiary screen, which is a 8' x 16' single deck with 16mm x 28mm openings.
-The tertiary crusher, a 5.5' Symons short head cone crusher, is in closed circult with the tertiary screen.
+The tertiary crusher, a 5.5' Symons short head cone crusher, is in closed circuit with the tertiary screen.
 Tertiary screen undersize reports to two 3500 live tonne fine ore bins.
 In an effort to blend ore, a reversing conveyor alternates the HW crushing plant product between the two fine ore bins at regular intervals.
 The HW crushing plant has a nominal capacity of 270 tonnes per hour.